women dancing near mirror

 Take time to check in with yourself, identify your emotions, and address any negative thought patterns.

-Surround yourself with a supportive network of friends and mentors who understand the unique challenges of the performing arts industry.
+Surround yourself with a supportive network of friends and mentors who understand the unique challenges faced by performing artists.

 By prioritizing self-care, you not only enhance your mental health but also improve your overall performance as a drama student.